 |Download a PDF of this article to share with your team|

 Physician leadership has long been an important entity in health systems, but it is receiving heightened attention on the journey to value-based care.
-Physician leadership at all levels and in all settings is indispensable to realizing success with achieving high quality, safe patient care in the most cost-effective manner – and with high patient engagement in and satisfaction with the care provided.
-Not only is most of the direct patient care delivered in America delivered or influenced by physicians, but peer-to-peer physician interactions has proven to be the most effective mechanism to influence physician behavior.
+Physician leadership at all levels and in all settings is indispensable to realizing success with achieving high quality, safe patient care in the most cost-effective manner in an employed physician network.
+Not to mention the importance of high patient engagement in and satisfaction with the care provided.
+Not only is most of the direct patient care delivered in America delivered or influenced by physicians, but peer-to-peer physician interactions have proven to be the most effective mechanism to influence physician behavior.

 INCORPORATING PHYSICIAN LEADERSHIP INTO THE ORGANIZATIONAL STRUCTURE